Lostprophets: Weapons (2011–2012)

-Watkins's arrest and band's breakup (2012–13)
+Watkins's arrest and breakup (2012–2013)

 On 19 December 2012, Watkins was charged with thirteen sexual offences against children, including the attempted rape of a one-year-old girl.
 Watkins originally denied the charges.
 The other band members posted a message on their website stating that they were "learning about the details of the investigation along with you" and concluding: "It is a difficult time for us and our families, and we want to thank our fans for their support as we seek answers."
 They subsequently cancelled all tour dates.

 On 1 October 2013, Lostprophets announced that they were disbanding "after nearly a year of coming to terms with our heartache".
 The post was signed by all members of the band except Watkins.
 On 30 November, the members released a lengthy statement in response to Watkins pleading guilty to attempted rape and sexual assault of a child under 13, stating that they were "heartbroken, angry, and disgusted".
-They stated that they had been unaware of his crimes, and that though working with him had become "a constant, miserable challenge", they had "never imagined him capable of behavior of the type he has now admitted".
+They stated that they had been unaware of his crimes, and that though working with him had become "a constant, miserable challenge", they had "never imagined him capable of behaviour of the type he has now admitted".
 They urged any other victims to contact the authorities.
-On 18 December 2013, Watkins was sentenced to 29 years in prison, plus six years on extended licence, with a possibility of parole after serving two thirds of his sentence.
+On 18 December 2013, Watkins was sentenced to 29 years in prison, plus six years on extended licence, with a possibility of parole after serving two-thirds of his sentence.

-Immediately after Watkins was sentenced, the BBC banned the entire Lostprophets discography from playing on their stations.